KF7FER/trackuino/README.md

 Trackuino
 =========
 Firmware to turn your Arduino into an APRS tracker.
-This is based on the [John Boile's](https://github.com/johnboiles/trackuino) port of the [original mercurial repo](http://code.google.com/p/trackuino) by EA5HAV Javi.
+This is based on [John Boile's](https://github.com/johnboiles/trackuino) port of the [Trackuino](http://code.google.com/p/trackuino) by EA5HAV Javi.

 Board support
 -------------